 8. High and Tight

 Like the buzz and crew cut, high and tight is another military-inspired haircut.
-This means it may not be the most versatile cut in terms of styling, but it is functional, easy to maintain, masculine and will help to hide the signs of balding.
+This means it may not be the most versatile cut in terms of styling, but it is functional, easy to maintain, masculine, and will help to hide the signs of balding.
 High and tight cuts are cropped and faded to a very short length on the sides with a longer patch of hair left on the top.
 This draws attention away from the hairline and back to the longer hair.
-It also helps define facial features which distract from thinning hair.
+It also helps define facial features that distract from thinning hair.

 9. Skin Fade with Short Hair

 A skin fade with short hair is an edgy cut that allows you more control over styling and the overall look of your receding hairline.
 The shaved sides and tapered length provide a modern aesthetic, which makes you look younger.
 This cut also draws attention away from your hairline and to the longer hair at the top of your head.